For millennia, humans have asked the same question: what should I do today?

 A rate is an exchange ratio.
 How much of X for how much of Y.

 Economics is built on rates.
-Prices are rates — dollars per good.
-Wages are rates — dollars per hour.
-Interest is a rate — future dollars per present dollar.
-Exchange rates, tax rates, discount rates — the economy is a vast machine for converting things into other things, and rates are the conversion factors.
+Prices are rates: dollars per good.
+Wages are rates: dollars per hour.
+Interest is a rate: future dollars per present dollar.
+The economy is a vast machine for converting things into other things, and rates are the conversion factors.

 Every decision is implicitly a rate.
 When you choose to work late instead of seeing your family, you are setting a rate: career advancement per unit of family time.
 When a company chooses to cut costs by reducing quality, it is setting a rate: profit per unit of customer satisfaction.
 When a society chooses to permit pollution for economic growth, it is setting a rate: GDP per unit of environmental degradation.